Presidential Posts

 All interested residents of the areas affected by this reconstruction project are invited to come to meetings which are held on the second and fourth Wednesdays of each month at MacDonald’s at 7 p.m.
 For more information, contact Jo Kelley jokelley@tds.net or 276-8010.

-http://groups.google.com/group/verona-road-justice-coalition <http://groups.google.com/group/verona-road-justice-coalition> which is the website devoted to sharing information about the reconstruction project.
+Or go to http://groups.google.com/group/verona-road-justice-coalition <http://groups.google.com/group/verona-road-justice-coalition> which is the website devoted to sharing information about the reconstruction project.
 Note: If this link doesn’t work, simply copy it and paste it into the address blank of your Internet browser.
 On the right side of the opening page is a link that allows you to join this group and then add your own thoughts.
 All are invited to add their concerns.

 by Mary Mullen